What is Rheumatoid Arthritis?

-Diet and exercise are the important part of our lifestyle and the quality of our life depends on the diet we intake.
+Diet and exercise are an important part of our lifestyle, and the quality of our life depends on the diet we follow.
 Getting plenty of exercise helps in coping with rheumatoid arthritis.
-Exercise can help reducing the pain, inflammation and stiffness of joints and provides more flexibility.
+Exercise can help to reduce the pain, inflammation and stiffness of joints and provides more flexibility.

 - Green tea

 Frequently Asked Questions